-Relationships between peers with and without intellectual disabilities created through Unified Champion Schools are sustained through a variety of interactions in classrooms, cafeterias, afterschool settings and free periods.
+Relationships between peers with and without intellectual disabilities created through Project UNIFY and inclusive activities are cultivated and sustained through a variety of interactions in classrooms, cafeterias, afterschool settings and free periods.
 These experiences ensure the social benefits and potential for real and long-term friendships.